Shazam-19/Portfolio/README.md

 git clone <this-repo>
 ```
 1. Open the folder with VS code
-2. Open a new terminal and go to Int-earth directory
+2. Open a new terminal
 3. Run these commands

 ```bash